BjornL1/balance-stock/README.md

 ## Testing

 ### Testing User Stories from (UX) Section
--  As a user I am interested in the website's purpose and eager to test the calculator.
+-  As a user I am interested in the website's purpose and interested to test the basic function.
-  - The site has a clean look with few distractions, the fields are labeled and placeholder text to facilitate a short lead time to start calculations.
+  - The site has a clear structure and the data is entered in steps explained at the starting page.

-- As a user I am understanding how to alternate values for retrieving different results.
+  - When ending a session the site will display the latest sales in the program which enables the user to follow how data is added to the sheets directly in the program enviroment.

-  - The clear button indicates the fields can be updated continuously and the drop down menu indicates that several calculations can be performed.
+- As a user I am understanding how to results are affected by adding multpiple rows of data.

-- Using the send result function and comparing various results.
+  - The user can monitor the results in the gpsread sheet actively and follow the different steps how the critical level is updated and then also being able to compare how the data is updated after sales is added for all sheets.
-  - By sending the result the user can save the result if needed and compare the result with updated calculations or send the result to others.
+  - The user will be displayed a value of the critical level if the user answer yes to add more sales data in a session, this will make it clear which critical level is used for each session.

 ####  Validator Testing
 CI Python Linter